 In A Feast for Crows, Mance Rayder's son is switched with Gilly's son in order to prevent Melisandre from taking advantage of his "royal blood" as a sacrifice to R'hllor.

-As of A Dance with Dragons, it becomes apparent that the same thing happened in the backstory to save baby Aegon Targaryen.
+As of A Dance with Dragons, it is claimed that the same thing happened in the backstory to save baby Aegon Targaryen.
+Mind you, the claims come from characters with a vested interest in securing the throne for 'Aegon', and should not necessarily be trusted.

 Switching P.O.V.: A textbook example of the advantages of this viewpoint.
 The first seven or eight chapters of A Game of Thrones are particularly instructive, as each chapter frequently introduces one character, only to have the next be narrated from that character's Point of View, thus highlighting the Gray and Grey Morality of the series.
 There have been 31 narrators so far: Will, Bran, Catelyn, Daenerys, Eddard, Jon, Arya, Tyrion, Sansa, Maester Cressen, Davos Seaworth, Theon Greyjoy, Chett, Jaime Lannister, Samwell Tarly, Merrett Frey, Pate, Aeron "Damphair" Greyjoy, Areo Hotah, Cersei, Brienne, Asha, Ser Arys Oakheart, Victarion, Arianne Martell, Varamyr Sixskins, Quentyn Martell, "Griff," Melisandre, Ser Barristan Selmy, Kevan Lannister.
 Word of God is that no more POV characters will be added in the last two books, not counting prologues and epilogues.